situmorangbastian/situmorangbastian/README.md

 ### Hi there 👋

-I am software engineer specifically for backend
+Hi!
+I'm Bastian Situmorang!

-- ⚡ I’m currently work at [Kurio](https://www.kurio.id).
+Right now I'm working as a Software Engineer specifically for backend in [Kurio](https://www.kurio.id).